-After consulting a knowledgeable and local personal injury lawyer, your case will be reviewed and investigated.
-Once we know what happened, how much your case is potentially worth, and identify everyone involved, you and your attorney will usually file a personal injury claim or lawsuit based on the circumstances.
+After looking for and consulting with one of the best personal injury lawyers in Canton, your case will be reviewed and investigated.
+Once our injury attorneys know what happened, how much your case is potentially worth, and identify everyone involved, you and your attorney will usually file a personal injury claim or lawsuit based on the circumstances.

 Most cases reach an insurance settlement, but some claims are best served by filing a lawsuit right away.
 This is common in time-sensitive or severe cases, such as wrongful death.
 By filing a lawsuit, you put the insurance company on notice and ultimately strengthen your compensation claim by collecting valuable evidence during the discovery phase.

 While there are a few exceptions, Ohio Revised Code 2305.10 requires that civil claims or lawsuits for personal injuries be filed within two years from the accident or discovery of your injuries.

 This may seem like a lot of time, but evidence and witnesses can disappear fast.
 Plus, if the statute of limitation expires, you may not be able to pursue compensation regardless of the evidence.
 This makes consulting a local personal injury lawyer as soon as possible after an injury crucial to your success.